nathanmarz/specter-wiki/List-of-Macros.md

 `(select apath structure)`

 Navigates to and returns a sequence of all the elements specified by the path.
-This macro will do inline factoring and caching of the path.
+This macro will do inline compilation and caching of the path.

 ```clojure
 => (select [ALL even?] (range 10))